su-resh/BE-Computer/readme.md

 - **📚 Complete Syllabus & Notes** – For **all semesters** and **all engineering branches** (Computer, Civil, Electrical, Mechanical, etc.)
 - **🆕 Always Updated** – Aligned with the **latest Pokhara University (PU)** syllabus
 - **⚡ Fast Navigation** – Quickly jump to any semester, subject, or topic
-- **📥 Offline Access** – Save notes for when you don’t have internet
 - **🔍 Search Functionality** – Find exactly what you need instantly
 - **💡 Exam-Oriented Content** – Perfect for quick revision and assignment help
 - **🌙 Dark Mode Support** – Read comfortably at night